docker/docs/docker-hub/repos.md

 ![View Repo Tags](images/repos-tags-view.png)

 Image sizes are the cumulative space taken up by the image and all its parent images.
-This is also the disk space used by the contents of the Tar file created when you `docker save` an image.
+This is also the disk space used by the contents of the .tar file created when you `docker save` an image.

 To edit tags, click on Manage Repository or find your repository under *Repositories*: